TheOdinProject/curriculum/rails/project_forms.md

 #### Editing

 1. Update your routes and controller to handle editing an existing user.
 You'll need your controller to find a user based on the submitted `params` ID.
-2. Create the edit view at `app/views/users/edit.html.erb` and copy/paste your form from the New view.
+2. Create the Edit view at `app/views/users/edit.html.erb` and copy/paste your form from the New view.
 Your HTML and `#form_tag` forms (which should still be commented out) will not work -- they will submit the form as a POST request when you need it to be a PATCH (PUT) request (remember your `$ rake routes`?).
 It's an easy fix, which you should be able to see if you attempt to edit a user with the `#form_for` form (which is smart enough to know if you're trying to edit a user or creating a new one).
 3. Do a "view source" on the form generated by `#form_for` in your Edit view, paying particular attention to the hidden fields at the top nested inside the `<div>`.
 See it?
 4. Try submitting an edit that you know will fail your validations. `#form_for` also automatically wraps your form in some formatting (e.g. a red border on the input field) if it detects errors with a given field.
-5. Save this project to git and upload to Github.
+5. Save this project to Git and upload to Github.

 #### Extra Credit